Twilio (NYSE:TWLO) Price Target Raised to $450.00

-Twilio (NYSE:TWLO) had its price target hoisted by equities researchers at Jefferies Financial Group from $415.00 to $450.00 in a research report issued on Friday, The Fly reports.
-The brokerage currently has a “buy” rating on the technology company’s stock.
-Jefferies Financial Group’s price target would indicate a potential upside of 14.74% from the stock’s current price.
+Twilio (NYSE:TWLO) had its price target raised by Robert W. Baird from $430.00 to $450.00 in a report issued on Friday, The Fly reports.
+The firm currently has an “outperform” rating on the technology company’s stock.
+Robert W. Baird’s target price would suggest a potential upside of 14.74% from the stock’s current price.

-Several other brokerages have also recently commented on TWLO.
-Needham & Company LLC started coverage on Twilio in a report on Monday, June 21st.
-They set a “buy” rating and a $430.00 target price on the stock.
-KeyCorp increased their target price on Twilio from $424.00 to $445.00 and gave the stock an “overweight” rating in a report on Thursday.
-UBS Group restated a “buy” rating and set a $394.98 target price (up previously from $385.00) on shares of Twilio in a report on Tuesday.
-Wolfe Research increased their target price on Twilio from $440.00 to $480.00 and gave the stock an “outperform” rating in a report on Monday, July 12th.
-Finally, Morgan Stanley decreased their target price on Twilio from $500.00 to $420.00 and set an “overweight” rating on the stock in a report on Friday, May 14th.
-One investment analyst has rated the stock with a sell rating, one has given a hold rating and twenty-four have issued a buy rating to the company.
-Twilio presently has an average rating of “Buy” and an average target price of $457.23.
+TWLO has been the subject of a number of other research reports.
+KeyCorp boosted their price objective on Twilio from $424.00 to $445.00 and gave the company an “overweight” rating in a report on Thursday.
+Mizuho boosted their price objective on Twilio from $400.00 to $430.00 and gave the company a “buy” rating in a report on Friday.
+Zacks Investment Research cut Twilio from a “hold” rating to a “sell” rating and set a $430.00 price objective for the company. in a report on Monday.
+Bank of America restated a “buy” rating on shares of Twilio in a report on Monday, April 26th.
+Finally, Wolfe Research boosted their price objective on Twilio from $440.00 to $480.00 and gave the company an “outperform” rating in a report on Monday, July 12th.
+One equities research analyst has rated the stock with a sell rating, one has given a hold rating and twenty-four have given a buy rating to the stock.
+Twilio currently has an average rating of “Buy” and an average price target of $457.23.

-In related news, CEO Jeff Lawson sold 49,500 shares of the stock in a transaction dated Wednesday, July 21st.
-The stock was sold at an average price of $387.74, for a total transaction of $19,193,130.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, Director Richard L. Dalzell sold 1,500 shares of the stock in a transaction dated Tuesday, June 15th.
-The stock was sold at an average price of $340.28, for a total value of $510,420.00.
+In related news, CEO Jeff Lawson sold 49,500 shares of the company’s stock in a transaction dated Monday, June 21st.
+The stock was sold at an average price of $359.21, for a total transaction of $17,780,895.00.
+The sale was disclosed in a document filed with the SEC, which can be accessed through this link.
+Also, Director Donna Dubinsky sold 461 shares of the company’s stock in a transaction dated Wednesday, June 30th.
+The shares were sold at an average price of $400.18, for a total value of $184,482.98.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders have sold 133,461 shares of company stock worth $48,309,721.
-4.96% of the stock is currently owned by insiders.
+Insiders have sold a total of 133,461 shares of company stock valued at $48,309,721 over the last 90 days.
+4.96% of the stock is currently owned by company insiders.

 Twilio Company Profile